Speed skating at the 1972 Winter Olympics – Women's 500 metres

 The women's 500 metres in speed skating at the 1972 Winter Olympics took place on 10 February, at the Makomanai Open Stadium.

+16-year-old Anne Henning produced an upset by defeating her veteran Soviet counterparts and becoming the youngest women's speed skating gold medalist in Olympic history.

 Records

 Prior to this competition, the existing world and Olympic records were as follows:

 The following new Olympic and World records was set during the competition.